evert/evert.github.com/_posts/2026/2026-07-28-ssh-tunnel-if-unresolable.md

 previous configs for a decade+.

-You might not have a DNS setup like this, and might be using `.local` domains to access local servers, if so I think this _should_ also work fine:
+You might not have a DNS setup like this, and might be using `.local` domains to access local servers, if this also work, HOWEVER:

 ```ssh
 Match host *.local exec "! getent hosts %h >/dev/null"